Gestalt Principles of Perception

-As an example, we see Surrealist artist Salvador Dalí providing illusions which confuse our mind.
+As an example, we see Surrealist artist Salvador Dalí providing illusions that confuse our mind.
 The photographer Tavis Glover in his incredible site offers an example of how Salvador Dalí used the Principle of Prägnanz in his painting below, where he creates an illusion of a dog and face.
 To sum up, your perceptions will hit you when you look at the picture and what and how you will see it.

 Unity and Congruity

 The design composed with the Principle of Prägnanz in mind will result in a unity that will be measured by the congruity among the elements that structure the design.
 The items will work together well, and they will make sense.
 They will look like they belong together, and there is a purpose that visually connects them.

 Gestalt Theory is widely used in education and educational software because its principles communicate their meanings and message well.
 They are bright, simple and repetitive to instruct and establish the knowledge.
 User evaluations have been done frequently during the last decades to indicate that all the identified Gestalt Laws are beneficial, favourable and advantageous for visual screen design and learning effectiveness.